Hit the road for beer, bourbon, bikes, and donuts—not necessarily in that order—on one of these mini Cincinnati region excursions.

 2. Brewing Heritage Trail

-The Cincinnati Region’s Over-the-Rhine neighborhood used to be synonymous with beer.
+The Cincinnati region’s Over-the-Rhine neighborhood used to be synonymous with beer.
 Hundreds of bars and breweries—most built, owned, operated, and patronized by our late-19th-century German immigrant population—dotted OTR’s blocks, making Cincinnati an epicenter for all things beer.
 Explore this incredible history on the Brewing Heritage Trail.
-Take a guided tour or wind your way through informational sign posts on the immersive 5-mile route.
+Take a guided tour or wind your way through informational sign posts on an immersive 5-mile route.

 3. The B-Line

 Head just over the Ohio River into Northern Kentucky—the gateway to bourbon country—to begin your tour of “America’s Official Native Spirit.”
 Make a day of it by stopping at each of the 14 distilleries, bars, and restaurants on the self-guided trail, or personalize your tour with a visit to your top picks.

 Looking for an excuse to get sipping?
 The 2nd-Annual Big Bourbon Toast, a free event hosted by Newport’s own New Riff Distilling, takes place on June 14 from 5:30-8:30 p.m. on the Newport Southbank Bridge (a.k.a. the Purple People Bridge).
 The first 500 guests at the Toast will receive a Big Bourbon Toast shot glass topped up with New Riff Bourbon.

 Can’t make it to the Toast?
 Don’t miss Kentucky’s Edge, a bourbon festival in Covington, Kentucky, set for October 4-5, 2019.
 Kentucky’s Edge will feature a free music festival, conference, market, and plenty of bourbon tasting.